stuartpb/ach/README.md

-ach recognizes option names as either JavaScript-conventional camelCase, or as case-insensitive Header-Style-Hyphen-Separation (optionally beginning with 'Access-Control').
+ach recognizes option names as either JavaScript-conventional camelCase, or as case-insensitive Header-Style-Hyphen-Separation (optionally beginning with `Access-Control`).
 In the presence of multiple equivalent options, the camelCased names take precedence: beyond that, the precedence is *undefined*, so don't set different values for the same option.